Centre's Research Showcase #pcw2018

-At the University of Adelaide (UA), appointments have been made in the areas of molecular biology, bioinformatics, molecular plant pathology, plant transformation and biochemistry.
+At the University of Adelaide (UA), appointments were made in the areas of molecular biology, bioinformatics, molecular plant pathology, plant transformation and biochemistry.

-The molecular biologists are involved in forward and reverse genetics approaches to identify genes involved in wall biosynthesis.
-The bioinformaticians are providing general support for the group, and have experience in the programs required to liaise with other nodes of the ARC Centre and with the James Hutton Institute in Scotland.
+The molecular biologists were involved in forward and reverse genetics approaches to identify genes involved in wall biosynthesis.
+The bioinformaticians were providing general support for the group, and have experience in the programs required to liaise with other nodes of the ARC Centre and with the James Hutton Institute in Scotland.

-The molecular plant pathologist takes responsibility for examining gene expression in both barley and in several pathogens during the infection process.
-The biochemist is working on characterising walls from fungal pathogens, including Blumeria graminis, and is responsible for the heterologous expression of candidate genes and for the characterisation of the gene products so expressed.
+The molecular plant pathologist took responsibility for examining gene expression in both barley and in several pathogens during the infection process.
+The biochemist worked on characterising walls from fungal pathogens, including Blumeria graminis, and was responsible for the heterologous expression of candidate genes and for the characterisation of the gene products so expressed.

 Accommodation and Facilities

-The laboratory suite comprises one large area for general bench work, five smaller laboratories and service areas, stores, autoclave and culture preparation.
-The smaller laboratories include a dedicated chromatography lab with HPLC and Dionex systems, a quantitative PCR facility, a microscopy laboratory containing sectioning and imaging equipment, a containment laboratory for quarantine and PC2 work, and a small specialised equipment room.
+The laboratory suite comprised of one large area for general bench work, five smaller laboratories and service areas, stores, autoclave and culture preparation.
+The smaller laboratories included a dedicated chromatography lab with HPLC and Dionex systems, a quantitative PCR facility, a microscopy laboratory containing sectioning and imaging equipment, a containment laboratory for quarantine and PC2 work, and a small specialised equipment room.